carverdo/scrap/README.md

 Ribcage is a fast and frugal baseline to quickly get your project up and running.

-0. Create local version of project by pulling from github.
+0. Create local version of project by creating a local empty project (of whatever name) and then linking to (see below) and pulling from github.
 1. Create your own `venv` directory (won't be in github) directly under src root  and import package requirements.
 At a minimum you will need Flask, Flask-Login, Flask-DebugToolbar, Flask-SQLalchemy, Flask-Script,